Winter Damp Prevention Checklist: Protect Your Home This Season

 4. External Walls

 Again, if possible, take a tour of the outside of your building, looking at your external walls.
-Be on the lookout for any cracks or holes in the walls that need to be repaired.
+Be on the lookout for any cracks or holes in the walls that require repair.
+Any weakness in your walls can be attacked by rainwater.
+If your walls are weak and your gutters or drainage are blocked, penetrating damp can develop.

-Any weakness in your walls can be attacked by rainwater that can cause dampness in your house.
-If you can’t repair this immediately, bring in an expert to help, but leave it all winter, or it will only get worse.
+If you can’t repair this immediately, bring in an expert to help, but don’t leave it all winter, as it will only get worse.

 5. Ventilation

-Proper ventilation and good airflow around your property is crucial to preventing dampness.
+Proper ventilation and good airflow around your property are crucial to preventing dampness.
 If you have them, ensure the extractor fans in your kitchen and bathrooms operate effectively.
 It may be a case in which you need to install air bricks or vents to increase the airflow.

 6. Damp Proof Course